 However, among the 17 Sustainable Development Goals (SDG) adopted by the United Nations in 2012 to end poverty and protect the planet, the Ocean SDG remains the most underfunded.
 Therefore, a critical outcome of COP28 would be a commitment from both state and private sectors to make sufficient funding available for ocean-based climate solutions, ensuring they are adequately implemented to unlock their maximum potential for people, nature, and planet.

-For more updates and insights on these top moments for the ocean, follow on Twitter.
+For more updates and insights on these top moments for the ocean, follow @WRIOcean on Twitter.

 Source: World Resources Institute